KWR-Water/hgc/docs/source/api/hgc.io.rst

 Next, we will import the same data, but from a ‘wide’ shaped file.

 Note that it is also possible to use a dataframe instead of excel or csv as input for hgc.io.import_file().
-This requiresusing the argument “dataframe” instead of “file_name”.
+This requires using the argument “dataframe” instead of “file_name”.
 An advantage of this approach is to prevent repeatedly reading the input file .
 """